Wisconsin Elections Commissioner blasted for voting comments

 “My fellow commissioner Bob Spindell has shown he cannot be fair and should resign from the WEC,” Thomsen tweeted.

+Spindell provided The Associated Press with a similar email he said he sent to Republicans in the 4th Congressional District.
+That message also heralded the drop in voters in Milwaukee, but described it differently.

+“The Democratic candidates were unable to obtain — even though they really tried hard — the votes they needed, expected and demanded from the Black Community,” Spindell wrote.
+“There is still a great deal of much more concentrated work we need to do in the Black and Hispanic Communities by continuing to show how the Democratic Elected Officials and Candidates are not watching out for the livelihoods of the people who live in these areas and the Republicans can.”

 Thomsen did not immediately return a message seeking additional comment.
-Spindell did not return a message seeking comment.
+Spindell said in an email he could not immediately comment, but he did provide another email he sent to Republicans that similarly describes GOP successes in Milwaukee but describes it differently.

 Thomsen and Spindell frequently clash on the commission, which oversees elections in Wisconsin.
 Spindell served as one of 10 fake Republican electors in Wisconsin who met and attempted to cast electoral votes for then-President Donald Trump following the 2020 election, even though he lost the state to Joe Biden.